shannonmoeller-archive/grunt-hb/README.md

 ## Options

 Internally, this plugin uses [gulp-hb](https://github.com/shannonmoeller/gulp-hb) and [gulp-front-matter](https://github.com/lmtm/gulp-front-matter) to process files.
-The options object will be passed directly to both plugins, so any of their options may be specified.
+The options object will be passed directly to both plugins, so any of that module's options may be specified.
 Here are some of the common ones:

+### `cwd` `{String}`

+Current working directory.
+Defaults to `process.cwd()`.

 ### `data` `{String|Array.<String>}`